Ben Brading 5 min read

 Installation of electricity meters

-Meter Operators are responsible for installing new half-hourly meters in properties with a high maximum demand for electricity.
+Meter Operators are responsible for installing new half-hourly meters at commercial properties with a business electricity connection that exceeds 100kVA in Maximum Import Capacity.

 They ensure installed meters comply with industry regulations and deliver accurate automatic meter readings every thirty minutes.